Mawi137/ngx-image-cropper/README.md

 - `aspectRatio` - The width / height ratio (e.g. 1 / 1 for a square, 4 / 3, 16 / 9 ...) (default = 1)
 - `resizeToWidth` - Cropped image will be resized to this width (in px) (default = 0 (no resizing))
 - `imageBase64` - If you don't want to use a file input, you can set a base64 image directly and it will be loaded into the cropper
+- `cropper` - To be able to get the cropper coordinates, you can use this input.
+Create a new object `{x1: number, y1: number, x2: number, y2: number }` and assign it to this input.
+Make sure to create a new object each time you wish to overwrite the cropper's position.

 ### Outputs
 - `imageCropped` - Emits a Base64 string of the cropped image each time it is cropped